Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 Given that our main capital is knowledge, how is it shared, and how can we reason about using it in the most useful and innovative ways?

-## A Systems lens
+## A Systems Lens

-As Donella Meadows wrote in her book Thinking in Systems: "A system stock is just what it sounds like: a store, a quantity of material or information that has built up over time.
+As Donella Meadows wrote in her book Thinking in Systems:

+>"A system stock is just what it sounds like: a store, a quantity of material or information that has built up over time.
 It may be a population, an inventory, the wood in a tree, the water in a well, the money in a bank… Stocks change over time through the actions of flows, usually actual physical flows into or out of a stock–filling, draining, births, deaths, production, consumption, growth, decay, spending, saving.
 Stocks, then, are accumulations, or integrals, of flows."

 It is surprising that as we are building software systems, we rarely apply systemic concepts to our problems, including knowledge management.
 Diana Montalion addresses this in her book [Learning Systems Thinking](https://learningsystemsthinking.com/).
 In chapter 6, she invites us to consider:

 **Knowledge Stock**: This refers to the store of knowledge a knowledge worker has developed or can access.